The population here in America is a melting pot of people from all over the world and that makes the American types of BBQ so interesting.

 Texas BBQ brisket is in many cases smoked open and not wrapped for about 18 hours.
 Some people mentioned that it looks like a piece of coal.

 However, inside the meat is as tender as can be!

 In my opinion, Carolina BBQ is more of a mix of whole hog and pork shoulders depending on the area of Carolina you are in.

-The Carolina pit masters have smoking a whole hog taken a high level.
-The different part of the hog all has their special needs to come out perfect.
+The Carolina pit masters have taken smoking a whole hog taken a high level.
+The different part of the hog all has their unique needs to come out perfect.

 We all know the Carolina mustard sauce but this is more used in southern Carolina and is also known as “Carolina Gold”.